NDCLab/lab-training/eeg-analysis/2021/readme.md

 **During the meeting:**
 * Note that data and video(s) were not posted in time.
 Thus, the live session this week will be slightly different, involving a live walk-through of some of the code, along with normal discussion.
 1. Continue discussion of MADE paper
-2. MADE-tutorial-1 (live walk through)
+2. MADE-tutorial-1 (live walk through); download this zip file: https://drive.google.com/file/d/1MJYtmuiyxevA20BrQgTABnFAWS0KYJyX/view?usp=sharing
 3. Q/A for MADE-tutorial-1

 **Before the next meeting:**